 - Entity resolution: Sonar matches those identifiers across multiple data sources and returns a confidence score that indicates how certain the match is.

-- Footprint enrichment: Once resolved, Footprint adds layered intelligence from Sonar, Sardine, and selected third-party partners.
+- Footprint enrichment: Once resolved, Entity Footprint adds layered intelligence from Sonar, Sardine, and selected third-party partners.
 Coverage spans crypto apps, gift card and prepaid platforms, automotive marketplaces, ticketing apps, sneaker marketplaces, fintechs and neobanks, remittance services, and wealth management platforms.

 - Response delivery: The system returns structured insights through API with context on relevant patterns, such as rapid account creation across platforms, repeated funding activity tied to known mule networks, or unusual velocity of wallet movement.

-Applying Footprint in your risk workflows
+Applying Entity Footprint in your risk workflows

-Footprint signals can be used across the customer lifecycle to strengthen decisions for several use cases:
+Entity Footprint signals can be used across the customer lifecycle to strengthen decisions for several use cases:

 - Onboarding: Identify applicants linked to mule networks or known fraud activity in other ecosystems before approval.